azfarkhoja305/coursera-ML-in-python/Logistic Regression/README.md

 * **ex2data2.txt**
 Initial two columns indicate test results for some microchips on two different tests.
 The final column represents whether the chip was accepted or not.
 We build a model that determines whether the microchip should be accepted or rejected based on the test scores

+* **Handwritten_data.npz**
+This is a subset of 5000 examples of handwritten digits taken from the MNIST Dataset.
+They have been resized to 20 x 20 pixels